ColinZeidler/Pillow-Engine/README.md

 8. Go to https://docs.google.com/file/d/0BzWIsCZgQb_LRVlMcF9DbVdzNHM/edit?usp=sharing and download* and run that.
 9. Follow the installation instructions and enter the key from earlier

+##Examples
+1. window test
+    a. draws a basic window and prints a string out to it
+    b. link to tutorial it came from: http://www.cprogramming.com/tutorial/opengl_first_windows_app.html
 ___

 \* this download is only an installer, which will download the actual program (~8GB)